DueChen/web108/README.md

 * [fixed background](https://paper.dropbox.com/doc/web107-practice--ARFO4x1Gb40BVdL1ivAKIbyrAg-cSzbAZBdjuXta1wRAosY6)
 -->
 # Calendar
+## 1017 Group review reporting
+1. Each member selected two cases
+2. Discussing and reporting only 2~3 cases
+3. Giving your selection a name, e.g., interactive novel, storytelling for timeline, geographical presentation, ... et al.
+4. Copy the link to [dropbox paper](https://paper.dropbox.com/doc/Web108-Case-Studies--AlceZH~4unLDQ~Mv1YpD8tYZAg-KvOG2nIwdD1yHxZOhAgAI)

+## 10/03 Invited Talk
+(The talk will be poseponed due to the speaker's schedule)

 ## 0926 HTML+CSS -> Bootstrap
 * [Current Teacher Version](https://www.dropbox.com/sh/n4pn9zpyiavh3gf/AAD58ZtHG0_oVbHw8721UQ0ta?dl=0): You should keep your own website.
 But if you lose your code, you can use mine.